 Chemical Profile of Cannabis

 Cannabis contains about 100 terpene phenolic compounds called phytocannabinoids.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the most abundant and most researched phytocannabinoids.

 Image Source: unsplash.com

-THC is a highly psychotropic and is what causes the ‘high’ effect people associate with marijuana.
-But that is not the only effect THC has in the body.
+THC is highly psychotropic and is what causes the ‘high’ effect people associate with marijuana.
+But that is not the only effect THC has on the body.
 It is also responsible for many pharmacological effects such as appetite stimulation, analgesia, hypothermia, and emotional and cognitive changes.
 CBD is not psychoactive but plays a critical role in behavior modulation.

 How Cannabis Helps with Stress and Anxiety